Third-party liability insurance

-Everyone who is on the road with his own car, motorcycle or scooter, needs a motor vehicle liability insurance.
+Everyone who is on the road with their own car or motorcycle needs a third-party liability insurance (Haftpflicht-Versicherung).

 Among other things, it covers for: